Once you have installed WordPress, there are still quite a few things you need to do to properly set up and launch your website.

 13. Setup Front and Blog Pages

 By default, WordPress displays your blog posts on the homepage.
-However, if you are making a small business website, then you would want to use a static page as your homepage.
+However, if you are making a small business website, then you will want to use a static page as your homepage.

 Even most blogs want to use a static front page as their homepage.
 This allows them to create custom layouts for their homepage.